signalfx/splunk-otel-java/README.md

 ---

+The documentation below refers to the in development version of this package.
+Docs for the latest version ([v0.11.0](https://github.com/signalfx/splunk-otel-java/releases/tag/v0.11.0)) can be found [here](https://github.com/signalfx/splunk-otel-java/blob/v0.11.0/README.md).

+---

-# Splunk Distribution of OpenTelemetry Java Instrumentation
+# Splunk Distribution of OpenTelemetry Java

 The Splunk Distribution of [OpenTelemetry Java Instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation)